phucpq07122000/OOP_Practice/README.md

+# Project Ecommerce_Store
++The project is coded according to the idea of an e-commerce store\
++built according to the cleave architecture design pattern\
++and the project is made by 4 members
+# Role_Project
+1. Customer: This is the default role for all signed-in users.
+You can browse products, add them to your cart, place orders, and transfer money.
 ## Customer (No login) Functions

 a. **ViewAllListProduct()**
      - Description: Displays a list of all available products.

 b. **ViewDetailsProduct()**
    - Description: Allows customers to view detailed information about a specific product.